12 Content Distribution Strategies to Make Your Web Traffic Soar

 Customized, personalized content earns new customers’ trust by a factor of 78 percent.
 It pays to do your homework on your new buyer personas so you can combine your insights with smart content placement and targeted topics to keep them moving along the sales funnel.

-If you are ready to get more qualified traffic to your site with quality content that’s consistently published, check out our Content Builder Service.
+If you are ready to get more qualified traffic to your site with quality content that’s consistently published, check out our Weekly Blog Content Service.
 Set up a quick consultation, and I’ll send you a free PDF version of my books.
 Get started today and generate more traffic and leads for your business.